 Top Notch Radar 6 is not for everyone.
 It is a premium product with a price tag aimed at professionals.
 But if your emphasis is on capturing expressive performances from musicians who can lay it down without a great deal of editing, and you like a streamlined workflow, then Radar 6 is a superb choice.

 Nick Peck is a composer, sound designer, and audio director, based in Studio CIty, CA.

-Excellent sound quality.
+STRENGTHS: Excellent sound quality.
 Reliable performance.
 Variety of connectivity options.
 Optional touchscreen and remote control.
 A decade of free tech support.

 LIMITATIONS: Requires mixing console and outboard processing gear to use it at its best.
 Premium price.